-At Casella & Casella LLP, our Staten Island family law attorneys have more than 60 years of combined legal experience in this practice area.
-That means that our team has handled a wide array of different divorce and family law matters for our clients and our proactive and compassionate approached ensures that concerns and goals of our clients remain an absolute priority.
+At Casella & Casella LLP, I bring more than 14 years of legal experience as a Staten Island family law attorney to each case.
+I have handled a wide array of different divorce and family law matters for my clients and my proactive and compassionate approach ensures that the concerns and goals of my clients remain an absolute priority.

 Do not face your relocation matter without a fierce advocate by your side.
-Call our team at (718) 557-9137 today.
+Call my team at (718) 557-9137 today.

 The easiest way to understand the court's stance on relocation is to think of it as a re-evaluation of the custody arrangement.
 Just as when custody was decided, the best interests are the most important factor in rendering a decision.